google/googletest/googletest/docs/advanced.md

 you want to run only a subset of the tests (e.g. for debugging or quickly verifying a change).
-If you set the `GTEST_FILTER` environment variable or the `--gtest_filter` flag to a filter string, googletest will only run the tests whose full names (in the form of `TestsuiteName.TestName`) match the filter.
+If you set the `GTEST_FILTER` environment variable or the `--gtest_filter` flag to a filter string, googletest will only run the tests whose full names (in the form of `TestSuiteName.TestName`) match the filter.

 The format of a filter is a '`:`'-separated list of wildcard patterns (called the *positive patterns*) optionally followed by a '`-`' and another